-Within Public Health, the Service has successfully identified opportunities to draw in one-off specific grant funding to fund specific services and identified options to redirect funding to mitigate wider financial pressures in the Council's revenue budget (£0.986 million).
-Recurring savings have been achieved in the current public health joint arrangements and one-off staff savings have been made due to the recruitment freeze - both totalling £0.723 million.
+Within Public Health, the Service has successfully identified opportunities to draw in one-off specific grants to fund specific services and optimise the use of funding to help mitigate wider financial pressures.
+Recurring savings have been achieved in the current public health joint arrangements.

-• Children and Families: - Overspend of £10.004 million
+Children and Families: - Overspend of £10.210 million